PatrickLimaS/DCRNN_PyTorch/README.md

 # Probingnoise

-Scoped methods project on graph-organized local-global adaptation under temporal shift.
+Probingnoise treats adaptation under temporal shift as a coordination problem, not just a local prediction problem.
 ## Claim (narrow)

 On tasks where there is shared-signal structure across nodes at each